kan botan ni misosazai (fuyu)

 Edition II copies of 11 can only be dated approximately from between 1936 and 1940.
 No examples of edition III printings are known.

 11alt, a woodblock print of an alternate sketch of the same design subject was issued the month before the initial printing of 11 as a preview advertisement.

 , both lit. 'winter-treepeony' is the earliest blooming variety of tree-peony and typically begins to bloom before the winter snow has melted.

-Therefore, to protect the new growth the plants are typically staked and often protected from the weight of the snow by a woven grass mat as a kind of open tent structure.
+Therefore, to protect the new growth the plants are customarily staked and were often protected from the weight of the snow by a woven grass mat as a kind of open tent structure.

 In this illustration the bamboo stakes, rope ties, and grass mat (lower left) are all included in the composition.

-[Rakusan also illustrated elsewhere at least one other kind of later-blooming tree-peony which defines a similar constellation of designs including number 10
+[Rakusan also illustrated elsewhere at least one other kind of later-blooming tree-peony which defines a similar constellation of designs including the immediately previous number 10

 in this series.]

 Eurasian House Wren (or Winter Wren), Trogolodytes troglodytes, 鷦鷯, みそさざい, ミソサザイ, misosazai, paired with the winter-blooming tree-peony is a traditional Japanese symbol of the winter season.

 It was also one of Rakusan's favorite subjects and he illustrated it in at least five surviving designs.